 Students from Ms. Kolkmeyer's Intro to Photoshop class are showing their sublimation socks that they created—pictured L/R Lillie Benedict, Louise Bregenzer, Allison Millitello, and Gracie Flowers.

-about 2 months ago, JerseyTechCoach
+2 months ago, JerseyTechCoach

 socks